stahta01/wxCode_components/trunk/wxCode/components/wxjson/ReadMe.txt

 BUGS
 ----
-Please, send bugs to luciano@mauriziovettorato.it or open a bug report on SF.net for the 'wxCode' project ( wxcode.sf.net)
+Please, send bugs to luciano@mauriziovettorato.it or, better, open a bug report on SF.net for the 'wxCode' project ( wxcode.sf.net)